Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Conclusion

 \section{Conclusion}

 In this work, we identify a critical issue in adversarial training: AT model exhibits biased feature activation under inverse adversarial attacks.
-Specifically, training with inverse adversarial examples leads to a shift in the model's attention toward background features, resulting in spurious correlation bias.
+Specifically, training with inverse adversarial examples causes the model attention to shift from the foreground to background features, resulting in spurious correlation bias.
 To tackle this challenge, we propose a novel method called Debiased High-Confidence Adversarial Training (DHAT).
-DHAT incorporates two pivotal techniques: Debiased High-Confidence Logit Regularization (DHLR) and Foreground Logit Orthogonal Enhancement (FLOE).
+DHAT incorporates two pivotal techniques: Debiased High-Confidence Logit Regularization~(DHLR) and Foreground Logit Orthogonal Enhancement~(FLOE).
 DHLR quantifies the bias towards background feature activation and recalibrates biased high-confidence logits to align the logits of adversarial examples with these debiased high-confidence logits.
 FLOE further restores the model's attention to its normal state by reducing the correlation between high-confidence logits and background features in affine space.
 This work highlights DHAT's effectiveness in enhancing model resilience and presents an adversarial training framework that integrates seamlessly with advanced training strategies.